CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 ### 2.2 File Inputs

-You can reanalyze either your new quantification files or published quantification file.
+You can reanalyze either your new quantification file(s) or published quantification file(s).

-##### 2.2.1 If you have new quantification files
+#### 2.2.1 If you have new quantification files

 1. Select the name of data processing tool you used from the drop-down button in the `Tool name`.
 2. Select the files from your user account directory at MassIVE by clicking any of **Select Input Files** buttons: